Alexanderglebik/lesson-6/README.md

 # Lesson 6
-Figma practive for 6th lesson in SYNTAX School
+Figma practiсe for 6th lesson at SYNTAX School